citrix/xencenter-plugin-specification/docs/features.md

 In this example we create an RPC object using 4 parameters:

 1. Notifying that the RPC call is carrying XML (as opposed to JSON)

-2. The function to execute (`GetCurrentOtherConfig`) which fires off an API call - the modified jQuery library packages up the API call as an XML-RPC request and hands it to XenCenter.
+2. The function to execute (`GetCurrentOtherConfig`) which fires off an API call;
+the modified jQuery library packages up the API call as an XML-RPC request and hands it to XenCenter.

     Notice that the function name for the callback is passed as an extra first parameter to the API call.

 3. We don't specify a version number for the XML (`null`) which is interpreted as 1.0.

 4. We pass a description of the API call we want to make inside `GetCurrentOtherConfig` so the appropriate objects are created for the function to access.

 #### Required Functions